trentwirth/trentwirth.github.io/3010/docs/learning_paths/Step_21.md

 # Step 21

-In this step, we will analyze the reaction time data we collected in `Step 20` using Pandas!
+In this step, we will process and visualize the reaction time data we collected in `Step 20` using Pandas!
 We will get this data from a zip file containing many `.csv` files, where each file contains data from a participant in a reaction time experiment.

 You will learn to:

 1. Load a zip file of data into Python.
 2. Extract and load all `.csv` files into a single pandas DataFrame.
 3. Clean the data to isolate relevant variables.
+Visualize "raw" reaction time data.
-4. Visualize patterns in the reaction time data.
+4. Aggregate data by participant and analyze mean reaction times.
-5. Aggregate data by participant and analyze mean reaction times.
+5. Visualize aggregated data.

 ## 0: Download the Zip File